 The ability of plants to filter pollution also helps to improve immunity.
-Thanks to plants, there are fewer irritants, allergens, and toxic chemicals in the air.
+Thanks to plants, fewer irritants, allergens, and toxic chemicals are in the air.
 The body can focus on defending against viruses and bacteria instead of reacting to these chemicals.

 Plants Improve Your Sleep